letorbi/clawtrainer/README.md

-# Nappy Fingers
+# Claw Trainer

 Finger strength is important for hard climbing.
 Hangboards (fingerboards) are the most effective way to improve finger strength.
 This app supports you in your training on *Beastmaker 1000*, *Beastmaker 2000* and *Smartrock Griptonite* hangboards.
 Other hangboards will be supported eventually.

-Nappy Fingers is mainly an Android app, but other platforms supported by [Apache Cordova](https://cordova.apache.org/) might work as well.
+Claw Trainer is mainly an Android app, but other platforms supported by [Apache Cordova](https://cordova.apache.org/) might work as well.
 It is licensed as open-source under the GPL version 3.

 ## Features